 Another THG member, David Roberts, G7MYM, has helped considerably by scanning part of his collection for us.
 The diagrams relating to plan working in the 4500 and 4600 range are thanks to David, as are the subscriber carrier diagrams in the 5000 series.
 David has also done most of the work on the numerical listing for which I am very grateful.

-I also gratefully acknowledge additional contributions from Peter Duffield and Andrew Emmerson, Kevin Dodman, Ron Sewell, John Goldfinch, Jim Foster, David Higgs.
+I also gratefully acknowledge additional contributions from Peter Duffield and Andrew Emmerson, Kevin Dodman, Jim Foster, David Higgs and the late Ron Sewell and John Goldfinch.
 Thanks also to Andy Banthorpe, who lent a large number of diagrams including many TG-Diagrams, and to Paul Mark whose collection includes some very early diagrams.